oberi0n/barCodeScn/README.md

 - Scan history and webhook settings stay on-device in `localStorage`.
 - For GET webhooks, only headers are sent to avoid leaking data in query strings.
 - Add a pause (in milliseconds) between scans from **Settings** to prevent duplicate webhook bursts.
+- The scanning view locks to the viewport while active so camera, controls, and history stay visible on phones without page scrolling.
 - Ensure the browser is granted camera permissions when scanning.
 - Camera access requires a secure context (HTTPS or `localhost`).
 Opening the app over plain HTTP will block the camera in mobile browsers; use `npm run dev -- --host` for LAN testing or deploy behind HTTPS.